 The Landfill Remediation FS Report reviewed nine options considered by the Army for cleanup.
 The options, referred to as "remedial alternatives", are combinations of plans to contain or move debris to protect human health and the environment.
-During preparation of this Proposed Plan, discussions took place among the Army, USEPA, and MADEP regarding the appropriateness of the nine remedial alternatives evaluated in the FS Report.
+During preparation of the December 1997 Proposed Plan, discussions took place among the Army, USEPA, and MADEP regarding the appropriateness of the nine remedial alternatives evaluated in the FS Report.
 During the discussions, an additional alternative similar to Alternative 4 was evaluated.
-The new option is called Alternative 4a.
+The option is called Alternative 4a, described below.